 The distinction between types IIIa (well mixed) and IIIb (stratocumulus-capped) is justified since many numerical weather prediction models, including the Met Office Unified Model, effectively distinguish between them by applying a cloud-top entrainment scheme only when cloud is present.
 Types Ia and Ib are the stable analogues of types IIIa and IIIb.
 Type Ic (forced cumulus under stratocumulus) is a type not considered in the 'Lock' scheme.
 It is a case where a decoupled layer of stratocumulus is present with a layer of cloud beneath.
-It is assumed that the lower-level cloud was once surface-driven cumulus, but now the surface layer is stable.
-This type is most naturally grouped with type II but the 'Lock' scheme would most likely treat this as type I so here it is classed as a subset of type I to facilitate model evaluation in a future article.
+It is assumed that the lower-level cloud was once surface-driven cumulus, but now the surface layer observation whilst retaining sufficient temporal and spatial resolution.
+Together these quantities are used to determine both the cloud type (cumulus or stratocumulus), and also whether any cloud layers are decoupled from the surface.
+One use of the climatology produced by this algorithm will be to provide an observation-based dataset that can be used to evaluate numerical weather prediction and climate